ori7112/cs32-final-project-oriana-gjini/README.md

 My goal will be to interact with ComEd's website (https://hourlypricing.comed.com/hp-api/), retreive data from pricing reports through communicating back and forth from my server to theirs, store this data locally, and analyze the data (as it comes in) to signal a thermostat to stay/turn on or off.
 In addition to gathering and producing the current price, the average current hour price, and the average past hour price for the user to view, the data gathered will be visualized through a line graph tracking the changes in price by the hour for the entire day.

 The data used to determine what state the thermostat is in will depend on 2 main pieces of information.

-One, is the current price which is taken from ComEd's live 5 min pricing reports.
+* One, is the current price which is taken from ComEd's live 5 min pricing reports.
 The current price collected by our code will update every 5 min to have the most up-to-date pricing.
-Second, is the change in price between the average current hour price and the average past hour price.
-The current hour price is taken from ComEd's live hourly pricing report.
-The past hour average must be calculated manually.
-Through a custom link where one sets the date and time, we can get 5 min pricing reports for specific intervals of time.
+* Second, is the change in price between the average current hour price and the average past hour price.
+  - The current hour price is taken from ComEd's live hourly pricing report.
+  - The past hour average must be calculated manually.
+  - Through a custom link where one sets the date and time, we can get 5 min pricing reports for specific intervals of time.
 By keeping track of the time in Illinois (CST/CDT), we can determine when the past hour starts/end and set an algorithm to calculate averages of 12 (5 min) prices to get the hourly average.

-Both the current price and the change in price between the past hour versus the current hour give us two factors to consider when assessing whether it is better to turn the thermostat on or off.
+Both the **current price** and the **change in price between the past hour versus the current hour** provide two factors to consider when assessing whether it is better to turn the thermostat on or off.
 These respective values will also be weighted based on how influential that information should be in determining the state of the thermostat.
 The 2 weighted values will ultimately be added together.
-The final score will be judged on a range, so depending on where the score lies, this will indicate a response of "Thermostat Is: ON" or "Thermostat Is: OFF".
+The final score will be judged on a range, so depending on where the score lies, this will indicate a response of "THERMOSTAT IS: ON" or "THERMOSTAT IS: OFF".

-Besides giving the user information on where the price is at and how it has changed over time, we will also help visualize this through a line graph.
-Each day average hourly prices are continually stored in order to produce a line graph that depicts prices over time.
+Besides giving the user information on where the price is at, how it has changed over time, and giving an output after analyzing both types of data, we will also help visualize the prices through a line graph.
+Each day, average hourly prices are continually stored in order to produce a line graph that depicts prices over time.
+Every hour's average prices is plotted, eventually producing a 24 hour graph of how the prices changed throughout the day.
 It is a convenient way for the user to see how significantly the prices are changing, if they tend to be rising/droping, and may assist in predicting where the prices seem to be going.

 In the end, my hope is that the scale of the project should challenge me in a variety of areas.
 I will have to webscrap, store data (e.g. dictionaries, arrays, lists), covert between the different objects, communicate with servers, utilize json files, convert HTML to python, create algorithms, carefully construct looping structures, monitor time, convert dates/times between timezones and milliseconds, create a line graph, and have the program run on a timed system which monitors itself.

-I hope that this scale of the project will capture the potential of a program that can utilize data to help us be better energy consumers by the simple, but powerful, method of predicting when to turn one's thermostat on or off.
+Looking to the future, I hope that the scale of this project will capture the potential of a program that can utilize data to help us be better energy consumers by the simple, but powerful, method of predicting when to turn one's thermostat on or off.

 Sources: